gnunn-gitops/standards/folders.md

 ## Introduction

-Approximately 8 months ago I began my GitOps journey with kustomize followed shortly thereafter with adding ArgoCD after being introduced to it by my colleague Andrew Pitt.
+Many moons ago I began my GitOps journey with kustomize followed shortly thereafter with adding ArgoCD after being introduced to it by my colleague Andrew Pitt.
 When I started working with kustomize one thing I looked for was a set of standards around practices and folder layout in order to apply some consistency to the work I was doing.
 Unfortunately I didn't find much beyond overly simplistic suggestions that didn't really work, at least for me, once I scaled them out to more real world situations.

 As a result I ended up crafting my own set of standards which I'm still using to this day and I thought I'd share it more broadly.
 Now I am absolutely not saying this is the end all, be all of standards.
 I think standards are very dependent on the nature of the applications, the organizational structure, the development methodology being used, etc. I don't think there is a standard that is right for everyone, so in this case this is something that works for me and could maybe be useful to others as a data point when crafting there own standards.